dfinity/candid/test/README.md

    where the four forms assert
     * that the input can be decoded/parsed at that type
     * that the input cannot be decoded/parsed at that type
-    * that the two inputs values decode/parse to the same value
+    * that the two inputs values decode/parse successfully, and the results are equal.
-    * that the two inputs values decode/parse to different values.
+    * that the two inputs values decode/parse successfully, and the results are not equal.

    The last two forms refer to the host language's equality, and are useful to assert that due to subtyping, certain information is ignored.